Worldwide Guide to Women in Leadership

 01.09.2001-29.10.2006 Prime Minister

 Vice-Chairperson of The Nationalist Party 1982-84 and Leader since 1984.
 Her husband, President Zia-ur-Rahman, was Premier Minister 1976-77 and President 1977-81 until he was assassinated.
 Khaleda was detained seven times during nine years of autocratic rule.
 In the face of mass upsurge spearheaded by the seven-party alliance, led by Khaleda, and the eight-party combine, led by Hasina, Ershad resigned in 1990 and handed over power to neutral caretaker government, bringing an end to his nine-year autocratic rule.
 During her first tenure as Premier she was also Minister of Defence, Establishment, Cabinet Diversion and Planning, Information Energy and Resources.
 1996-2001 Leader of the Opposition.
-Resigned in October 2006 to prepare for the elections later in the year, but the military took power and in September 2007 she was arrested on charges of corruption. (b.
+Resigned in October 2006 to prepare for the elections later in the year, but the military took power.
+Her sons, Tareque Rahman and Arafat Rahman Koko were arrested on corruption charges in March and April 2007, and In September the same year she was herself charged with corruption and the military supported care-taker government tried to pressure her into exile.
+The charges against her was dropped in 2008. (b.
 1945- ).

 01.10.1991-01.04.1992 Captain Regent Edda Ceccoli, San Marino